Sitemap Event Validation

 From Anonymous to Known User

-The example shown in the following figure depicts what happens after "Joe Customer" submits his email address.
+The example shown in this figure depicts what happens after "Joe Customer" submits their email address.
 Upon submission, the anonymous user 7ddc1195...

 changes to the known user joe.customer@email.com

 .
-This change happens anytime an anonymous user identifies themselves through an action like email submission or login.
-Personalization associates the anonymous ID with the known user and adds the browsing behavior of the anonymous ID to the Unified Customer Profile of the known user.
-A known user can have many associated anonymous IDs (and more than one known username) depending on their browsing habits on the site.
+This change happens anytime an anonymous user identifies themselves through an action like email submission or log in.
+Personalization associates the anonymous ID with the known user and adds the browsing behavior to the Unified Customer Profile of the known user.
+A known user can have many associated anonymous IDs and more than one known username depending on their browsing habits on the site.

-The preceding figure is for example purposes only.
-In large environments with hundreds or thousands of simultaneous visitors, it’s extremely difficult to visually associate the anonymous user ID with their known username.
+This image is for example purposes only.
+In large environments with hundreds or thousands of simultaneous visitors, it’s difficult to visually associate an anonymous user ID with their known username.

 Individual Event Details

-When you click an individual event in the Event Stream table, the details for that event are displayed in the Event Detail area to the right of the Event Stream table.
+When you click an individual event in the Event Stream table, the details for that event appears in the Event Detail area next to the Event Stream table.

 Field | Description |